-Are you ready for the fall?
+Are you ready for cold & flu season?

-It’s a miserable condition.
+As much as we’re used to it, it’s a miserable condition.
 One that is worth a little effort to prevent.

 Nobody Wants a Cold